rodriguesrenato/rse-nd-home-service-robot/README.md

 This project consist to build a service robot that navigates through of the world `restaurant_renato`, picking up or droping off a marker on the respective goal locations.
 It constains scripts to build the map using gmapping SLAM, to localize itself with AMCL, navigate to predeterminated goal locations and interact with markers in Rviz.

 ## Installation
-Clone this repository in **src** folder in your catkin workspace and following repositories bellow:
+Assuming your catkin workspace `catkin_ws` is located in `~/`, clone this repository and the official repositories bellow in **src** folder of your catkin workspace:
 ```
 cd ~/catkin_ws/src
 git clone https://github.com/rodriguesrenato/rse-nd-home-service-robot.git
 git clone https://github.com/ros-perception/slam_gmapping.git
 git clone https://github.com/ros-teleop/teleop_twist_keyboard
 ```

-## Usage
-Supposing your catkin workspace is located in `~/`, source your workspace:
+Then build and source it:
 ```
 cd ~/catkin_ws
 catkin_make
 source devel/setup.bash
 ```
+## Usage

 SLAM and save your map
 1. Go to `rse-nd-home-service-robot/scripts` and run `./test_slam.sh`.
 2. Navigate with teleop keyboard through your map until mapping most of the areas.